Alberto Sughi: Biography

 Sughi was born in Cesena, Italy.
 He started painting in the early 1950s, choosing realism in the debate between abstract and figurative art in the immediate post-war period.
 He was self-taught as a painter.
 His paintings depict moments from daily life with no heroes, allowing Enrico Crispolti, in 1956, to define his work as "existential realism".
 Sughi’s paintings have avoided any attempt at social moralising.
 His artistic expression proceeds, almost always, in thematic cycles, in the manner of film sequences.
 First of all, there were his so-called "green paintings", devoted to the relationship between man and nature (1971–1973), then the Supper cycle (1975–1976), after that the 20 paintings and fifteen studies of Imagination and Memory of the Family, dating from the early 1980s; the series Evening or reflection started from 1985.
 His most recent series of large canvases, exhibited in 2000, is entitled Nocturnal.

 Sughi took part in many collective exhibitions of contemporary art, such as the International Biennale art exhibition in Venice to the Quadriennale in Rome.
-Italian and foreign museums have held retrospective exhibitions; among the most significant are the Gallery of Modern Art in Bologna (1977), the Manezh Gallery in Moscow (1978), the Museum of Castel Sant'Angelo in Rome, the Fine Arts Museum in Budapest and the National Gallery in Prague (1986), the Civic Modern Art Gallery in Ferrara (1988), the Casa Masaccio in San Giovanni Valdarno (1990), the Assis Chateaubriand Art Gallery in São Paulo in Brazil (1994) and the Civic Museum of San Sepolcro (2003).
+Italian and foreign museums have held retrospective exhibitions; among the most significant are the Gallery of Modern Art in Bologna (1977), the Manezh Gallery in Moscow (1978), the Museum of Castel Sant'Angelo in Rome, the Fine Arts Museum in Budapest and the National Gallery in Prague (1986), the Civic Modern Art Gallery in Ferrara (1988), the Casa Masaccio in San Giovanni Valdarno (1990), the Assis Chateaubriand Art Gallery in São Paulo, Brazil (1994) and the Civic Museum of San Sepolcro (2003).
 Sughi took part in the cycle of exhibitions entitled The search for identity in Cagliari, Palermo and Ascoli Piceno (2003–2004), the exhibition Evil.
 Exercises in cruel painting at the Hunting Lodge of Stupinigi, in Turin (2005), and the exhibition "Intimate Portraits from Lotto to Pirandello", at the Regional Archaeological Museum in Aosta (2005).